zhaoName/Notes/iOS/KVC.md

 > Search Pattern for the Basic Setter

->The default implementation of `setValue:forKey:`, given key and value parameters as input, attempts to set a property named key to value (or, for non-object properties, the unwrapped version of value, as described in Representing Non-Object Values) inside the object receiving the call, using the following procedure:
+>The default implementation of `setValue:forKey:`, given `key` and `value` parameters as input, attempts to set a property named `key` to `value` (or, for non-object properties, the unwrapped version of `value`, as described in Representing Non-Object Values) inside the object receiving the call, using the following procedure:

 > - Look for the first accessor named `set<Key>:` or `_set<Key>`, in that order.
 If found, invoke it with the input value (or unwrapped value, as needed) and finish.

 > - If no simple accessor is found, and if the class method `accessInstanceVariablesDirectly` returns YES, look for an instance variable with a name like `_<key>`, `_is<Key>`, `<key>`, or `is<Key>`, in that order.
 If found, set the variable directly with the input value (or unwrapped value) and finish.

 > - Upon finding no accessor or instance variable, invoke `setValue:forUndefinedKey:`.
-This raises an exception by default, but a subclass of NSObject may provide key-specific behavior.
+This raises an exception by default, but a subclass of `NSObject` may provide key-specific behavior.

 `setValue:forKey:`原理